scikit-hep/awkward/docs-sphinx/ak.layout.UnmaskedArray.rst

 `validity bitmaps <https://arrow.apache.org/docs/format/Columnar.html#validity-bitmaps>`__
 because the bitmap can be omitted when all values are valid.

-Below is a simplified implementation of a RecordArray class in pure Python that exhaustively checks validity in its constructor (see :doc:`_auto/ak.is_valid`) and can generate random valid arrays.
+Below is a simplified implementation of a UnmaskedArray class in pure Python that exhaustively checks validity in its constructor (see :doc:`_auto/ak.is_valid`) and can generate random valid arrays.
 The ``random_number()`` function returns a random float and the